-The Preferred Name policy at Washington University in St. Louis lets students at the Danforth Campus change their names in most university information systems without pursuing a legal name change.
+The Preferred Name policy at Washington University in St. Louis lets students change their names in most university information systems without pursuing a legal name change.

-By allowing students to use a preferred name, the university hopes to give students an empowering, safe and nondiscriminatory university experience.
+By providing a way for students to record a preferred name, the university hopes to contribute to students an empowering, safe and nondiscriminatory university experience.
 Reasons for name changes may include transgender or gender nonconforming identities, international students or other students who wish to adopt an English language name, students known by names that are different from their legal names, or students who have popular names who wish to use a different one.

 Procedure and Effect of Change in Student Records

-You may add a preferred first name to your academic record in WebSTAC, under the “Profile” tab.
-Your preferred name will be used on most university documents, systems and communications.
-Specifically, your preferred name will be displayed in the following places:
+Students may add a preferred first name to your university record in WebSTAC, under the “Profile” tab.
+The preferred name will be used on most university documents, systems and communications.

 - Advising Records (along with legal name)